drougui/ppudd/README.md

 - grid_size: size of a side of the grid;
 - walls_number: number of walls in the grid (random positions stated);
 - discount: discount factor of the resulting POMDP problem;
-- DM: 10, CM: 1: parameters of the observation function.
+- DM, CM: parameters of the observation function.

 ```
 cd ReachTheGoodTarget
 make
 ./generateRTGT
 ```

 To translate the returned rddl file RTGT_pomdp.rddl into a spudd-sperseus one, use the following line:

 ```
 java -Xmx3g -cp '/path/to/the/directory/rddlsim/bin:/path/to/the/directory/lib/*' rddl.translate.RDDL2Format input output spudd_sperseus
 ```

 ## Reference

 - RDDLSim -- A simulator for the relational dynamic influence diagram language (RDDL).